How an Innovative Wrist Design with Built-In Planetary Gearbox Enhances the Performance of 6DOF Robotic Arms

 Solution

-Such mechanism allowed two stepper motors to power either the yaw or the pitch rotation motion of the payload simultaneously and none of the motor would be idling at any point in time.
-This is beneficial because any idling motor is a dead weight and minimize the performance of a robotic arm.
-Secondly, heavy motors powering the wrist can be placed nearer to the base and help reduces moment on the joints.
-Lastly, such mechanism is compact and well suited for tight spaces at the end of a robotic arm.
+This mechanism enables two stepper motors to control both the yaw and pitch rotation of the payload simultaneously, ensuring that neither motor is idle at any time.
+This is advantageous because an idle motor adds unnecessary weight, reducing the efficiency of the robotic arm.
+Additionally, heavy motors driving the wrist can be positioned closer to the base, which helps reduce the torque on the joints.
+Finally, the compact design of this mechanism makes it ideal for the confined space at the end of a robotic arm.

 Figure 2.
 Simple illustration of three bevel gears positioned perpendicularly to each other. a) When the bevel gears at the side rotates in different direction, the mechanism can provide yaw rotation. b) When the bevel gears at the side rotates in same direction, the whole mechanism swivel and provide pitch rotation.